Medical Billing and Coding Jobs in Minnesota

-Founded in 1961 as a 501(c)(3) non-profit, they have since expanded to house 45 beds.
+Founded in 1961 as a 501(c)(3) non-profit.
 Services include a nursery, emergency care, a pharmacy, EECP, surgical services, radiology, a sleep lab, and more.
 Benefits at Deer River include a few retirement plans to choose from, comprehensive medical, dental, and vision insurance, paid time off, tuition reimbursement, paid holidays, and more.

 Top Cities in Minnesota for Medical Billing and Coding Careers